alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftForms](https://github.com/ortuman/SwiftForms) - A small and lightweight library written in Swift that allows you to easily create forms.
 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Custom UITextFields effects inspired by Codrops, built using Swift.
 * [UITextField-Navigation](https://github.com/T-Pham/UITextField-Navigation) - UITextField-Navigation make it easier to navigate between UITextFields.
+* [VKAfterTimeTextField](https://github.com/vladislav-k/VKAfterTimeTextField) - VKAfterTimeTextField is a sub-class of UITextField which allows you to know when user edited it last time during current use session.
+Also it allows to notify after specific time interval when user ends editing.
+This is gives you a some kind of "setContinouos:false" feature like UISlider has.
 * [VMFloatLabel](https://github.com/varshylmobile/VMFloatLabel) - Swift based UITextField subclass with floating labels.

 ## Timer